rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.7.0.txt

 *enhancements*

-- (23764) Messages requeued (as a result of a consumer dying, for example) will now preserve the original order.
+- Messages requeued (as a result of a consumer dying, for example) will now preserve the original order.
+(23764)
-- (17162, 17174) There have been some changes to improve RAM utilisation under high load, and to reduce the time taken to parse message properties.
+- There have been some changes to improve RAM utilisation under high load, and to reduce the time taken to parse message properties.
+(17162, 17174)
-- (24298) Shutdown, when there are a large number of queues to delete, is now more efficient.
+- Shutdown, when there are a large number of queues to delete, is now more efficient.
+(24298)
-- (24315) All actions initiated by rabbitmqctl are now logged.
+- All actions initiated by rabbitmqctl are now logged.
+(24315)
-- (24323) The server can now automatically adapt to changing virtual memory resources, and dynamic updates to the memory high-watermark.
+- The server can now automatically adapt to changing virtual memory resources, and dynamic updates to the memory high-watermark.
+(24323)
-- (24332) The rabbit logs have a more conventional management pattern to enable log rotation to be simpler.
+- The rabbit logs have a more conventional management pattern to enable log rotation to be simpler.
+(24332)
-- (24386) Basic file operations are now more efficient.
+- Basic file operations are now more efficient.

-[work point]

-- (24416, 24425, 24428) improve performance of connection establishment and durable queues'
-  creation and recovery
+(24386)
+- Durable queues are now faster on first use, and faster to recover.
+(24425, 24428)
+- Creating a connection is now faster.
+(24416)
 - (24433) improve performance of many low-res consumers
 - (24455) manage RAM overhead for messages already on disk
 - (24459) improve performance of ack/reject handling